Some Studio subscribers can give their Adobe Express creations a professional edge with WellSaid's AI voiceovers.

 Q: How do downloads and credits work?

 A: Each Download equals 1 Credit.
-By clicking the Add (1 credit) button and adding the clip to your Adobe Express project, that'll be one credit.
+By clicking the Add (1 credit) button and adding the take to your Adobe Express project, that'll be one credit.

-Your new clip can be found in the Clips list and used again in any Adobe Express project.
-The clip will also appear in your WellSaid Studio Project folder.
+Your new take can be found in the Takes list and used again in any Adobe Express project.
+The take will also appear in your WellSaid Studio Project folder.

-Q: If you're experiencing a delay in adding a clip to your timeline and it appears to be loading indefinitely, it may be due to the limitations of a trial version.
+Q: If you're experiencing a delay in adding a take to your timeline and it appears to be loading indefinitely, it may be due to the limitations of a trial version.

-A: You will need to upgrade to a paid subscription to gain the ability to add clips to your timeline.
+A: You will need to upgrade to a paid subscription to gain the ability to add takes to your timeline.